• Skip to main content

 Sebastian Inlet State Park

-Sebastian Inlet State Park is located between Melbourne Beach and Vero Beach on Florida’s East Coast.
+Sebastian Inlet State Park is between Melbourne Beach and Vero Beach on Florida’s East Coast.
 This state park is home to all types of Florida sea turtles and offers ranger-guided education turtle walks.
-Unlike any other permitted sea turtle walk offered in Florida, you might walk up to three miles.

-Turtle Walks occur five nights per week, Friday through Tuesday, during June and July.
-Reservations are required.
+Turtle Walks occur from Friday through Tuesday during June and July, and reservations are required.

 Canaveral National Seashore

-Canaveral National Seashore is located in Titusville, on the East Coast of Florida (the Space Coast.)
+Canaveral National Seashore is in Titusville, on the East Coast of Florida (the Space Coast.)
 You can join sea turtle walks during the month of June.
 You’ll join a ranger to walk on the beach to see nesting loggerheads.
-It’s an experience that your family won’t forget!

 Loggerhead Marine Life Center